kpam92/practice/interview&practice/interview_questions/JS.md

 <br><br>This function writes to the document/web page the content that you put as the argument, i.e. `<h1>hi<h1>`.
 Using this after the DOM has loaded will overwrite all of the page.
 So, the common use for this is to upload third party code and script to the page, examples include ads and Google analytics.
 * What's the difference between feature detection, feature inference, and using the UA string?
 * Explain Ajax in as much detail as possible.
+<br><br> AJAX stands for  asynchronous javascript and xml.
+It is the use of javscript to send and receive information using HTTP without reloading the page.
 * What are the advantages and disadvantages of using Ajax?
 <br><br> Advantages: better interactivity and more dynamic pages.
 Easier navigation.
 More succinct and compact code.
 <br><br> Disadvantages: Reload and back are rendered useless, and can refresh page prior to ajax call.